Tevz-Beskovnik/Inovacija-OS-2021/docs/NOTES.md

 ## floating point numbers conversions (casts) do not work by default so you have to enable the SSE (Streaming SIMD Extensions)

+## memory addressing for dynamic memory allocation:

+ - **paging** currently paging is set up to be 4 layered
+ - **memory address accessing** before paging setup memory can only be addressed up to 0x00200000 (0x200000)